How Much Can You Actually Make Renting Out an ADU in the Bay Area?

 A well-built, properly managed ADU in the Bay Area is one of the strongest passive income investments available to homeowners right now.
 The regulatory environment is more favorable than ever, the tenant pool is deep, and rents continue to climb as housing supply stays tight.

 The catch?
 You have to do it right.
 Cutting corners on permits, finishes, or management will cost you more in the long run than doing it properly from the start.
+For the full roadmap from permits to first tenant, see our complete guide to renting out your ADU in the Bay Area.

 Curious about your property's ADU potential?
 Request a free analysis and we'll give you real numbers.

-Ready to maximize your ADU's potential?
+Ready to manage your ADU?

-Get a Free ADU Analysis
+Request a Free Analysis →